Botho von Hülsen: Life

 In 1883, Hülsen founded the "Hülsen Foundation" to support members of the ensemble in need or dire straits.
 During this time he also served as president of the Deutscher Bühnenverein.
 As such he enforced the theatre holidays common today and was decisively involved in the abolition of interlude music.

-Six weeks before his 71st birthday, Hülsen died on 30 September 1886 in Berlin and is buried there.
+At age 70, Hülsen died on 30 September 1886 in Berlin and is buried there.
+The general Leo Geyr von Schweppenburg was his grandson.